Eithan1108/DBProject_2305_3186/README.md

 Transaction management ensures that complex operations affecting multiple tables either complete successfully or have no effect at all, preserving data consistency in the hospital logistics system.

-# Stage 3: Database Integration and Views""
+# Stage 3: Database Integration and Views

 The third stage of the Hospital Medical Equipment Logistics System project focuses on integrating two separate database systems and creating meaningful views that combine data from both systems.

-## Table of Contents for Stage 3""
+## Table of Contents for Stage 3

 - [Integration Process](#integration-process)
 - [Views](#views)